It’s no secret that you need momentum in order to accomplish your goals. Especially your business goals.

 Without trying to sound negative, let’s be clear about momentum.

 You don’t have forever to grab your dreams.
 You have today to build momentum.
-You have today to keep to going.
+You have today to keep going.
 You have today to work on something amazing.

 Tomorrow isn’t guaranteed.